pblazh/tabula/doc/syntax.md

 ## Script Processing Order

-CSVSS automatically analyzes dependencies and executes statements in the correct order:
+Tabula automatically analyzes dependencies and executes statements in the correct order:

 ```
 let B1 = A1 * 2;    # This depends on A1
 let A1 = 10;        # This will be executed first
 ```

-This means you can write statements in any order, and CSVSS will figure out the correct execution sequence.
+This means you can write statements in any order, and Tabula will figure out the correct execution sequence.